Let's Meet John

 Finding Your Niche

 Creativity is what turns a good EE into a great one.
 A unique angle on a common topic is worth more than a common angle on a unique topic.
-Examiners reward students who show genuine intellectual curiosity.
+Examiners reward genuine intellectual curiosity — they can tell when someone actually cares about what they're researching.

 Don't use AI to generate your research question from scratch.
 AI is not creative — it recycles and regurgitates.
-Your EE is a reflection of you.
+Your EE is a reflection of your intellectual curiosity.
 Let it be yours from the start.
-Once you have YOUR draft RQ, AI can help you stress-test it.
+Once you have YOUR draft RQ, AI can help you stress-test it (see Module 13 for prompts).

 Draft your RQ